SCM FAQ and Troubleshooting

 • Rapid blinking then LED off permanently

-• This indicates the SCM is in Production Mode but cannot bind with the RPi.
+• This indicates the SCM is in Production Mode but cannot bind with the CM4.
 In Production Mode the binding with a particular Pi becomes permanent.
-Most likely cause for this is that the SCM or the PI has been swapped out.
-Also can indicate an improper salt file.
+Can indicate an improper salt file, sometimes due to a major OS upgrade.

-The Zymkey has the following fatal LED structure.
+The SCM has the following fatal LED structure.

 • Preamble: 10 very rapid flashes